 Tags from LBP1 were being redone to make them more meaningful.
 A creator can now assign tags with more vote weight then other player tags.

-Writing good level reviews (as voted on by others) makes your vote weigh more.
+Writing good level reviews (as voted on by others) makes that person's vote weigh more.
 They can be written on LBP2 or on LBP.me

-Features of LBP.me include an activity feed, level previews, a level queue, leaderboards for your levels, and integration of QR Codes that can be printed for sharing.
+Features of LBP.me include an activity feed, level previews, a level queue, leaderboards for the player's levels, and integration of QR Codes that can be printed for sharing.

 Levels picked by Media Molecule (Mm Picks) get a special "seal of approval" to help distinguish them from the herd.
 As well as seals for versus levels and cinematic/movie levels.